Event Details

 The evening will commence at 6.30 pm with a 'Poetry Appetiser': some pre-dinner laughter and illumination hosted by Gyles Brandreth, author of Dancing By the Light of the Moon and Somewhere, a Boy and a Bear.

 Gyles will be joined by poet and presenter of BBC Radio 4's 'Poetry Please', Roger McGough CBE, and poet and Booker Prize winner, Sir Ben Okri.
+The drinks reception will be supported by Nyetimber English sparkling wine.

 Menu

-The evening will begin with drinks and canapés supported by Nyetimber English Sparkling Wine.
+The evening will begin with drinks and canapés supported by Nyetimber English sparkling wine.

 Your choice of dish from each of the three courses: